AyanRoy22/AyanRoy22.github.io/README.md

 2. **Security and Safety:** Knowing if a room is occupied is important for security and safety purposes.
 In a smart home or office environment, this information can be used to trigger security systems or alerts when unauthorized access is detected.
 3. **Resource Optimization:** Predicting occupancy helps in resource allocation.
 For example, in a hotel, the cleaning staff can be directed to rooms that are vacant, reducing labor costs and minimizing disturbance to guests.
 4. **Occupancy Insights:** Beyond energy efficiency and security, occupancy data can provide valuable insights into space utilization.
 Organizations can use this information to optimize office layouts or to plan for future space requirements.

-# Conclusion
-In conclusion, a machine learning project for predicting room occupancy based on sensor data has practical applications across various sectors, including building management, security, energy conservation, and user comfort.
-It addresses real-world problems and can lead to cost savings, improved resource allocation, and enhanced user experiences while also presenting challenges related to data quality, privacy, and real-time processing.